Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Architecture/Hardware-Selection.md

 ## See Also

-- [Lifecycle Management Overview](../../Getting-Started/Usage-Guide/Lifecycle-Management/index.md): Learn more about the lifecycle management features of SOP and how it simplifies the management of user and device objects.
+- [Lifecycle Management Overview](../../Getting-Started/Usage-Guide/Lifecycle-Management/index.md): Learn more about the lifecycle management features of SHIELD and how it simplifies the management of user and device objects.
-- [Commissioning a New Device](../../Getting-Started/Usage-Guide/Lifecycle-Management/Device/0-Commission.md): Step-by-step guide on commissioning (adopting) a new device using SOP.
+- [Commissioning a New Device](../../Getting-Started/Usage-Guide/Lifecycle-Management/Device/0-Commission.md): Step-by-step guide on commissioning (adopting) a new device using SHIELD.
-- [Decommission a Managed Device](../../Getting-Started/Usage-Guide/Lifecycle-Management/Device/1-Decommission.md): Step-by-step guide on decommissioning (removing) a device that is currently being managed by SOP.
+- [Decommission a Managed Device](../../Getting-Started/Usage-Guide/Lifecycle-Management/Device/1-Decommission.md): Step-by-step guide on decommissioning (removing) a device that is currently being managed by SHIELD.